This post may contain affiliate links. Please read our disclosure policy.

 • Go up to 2 cups (packed) spinach if you like lots of spinach since it really does shrink down.

-This creamy Tuscan salmon recipe has an amazing cream sauce with sun-dried tomatoes, spinach, garlic, and lemon juice.
-The best part?
-It only takes about 20 minutes to make!
+This 20-minute creamy Tuscan salmon recipe has a very flavorful cream sauce with sun-dried tomatoes, spinach, garlic, and a kiss of lemon juice.
+It's easy and elegant!

 Prep: 5 minutes